 Refund Policy for Withdrawal/Leave of Absence

-The University’s refund policies for students withdrawing or taking a leave of absence are described in the paragraphs below.
-The policy applicable to an individual student is determined by the particular circumstances of the student, including the timing of the withdrawal/leave of absence, whether or not the student is a participant in a federal or state financial assistance program, and whether or not the student will receive a refund under the Tuition Refund Plan.
-No refund is paid to any student who is suspended or required to withdraw or who leaves without first securing the written consent of the dean of student life.
+The University’s refund policies for students withdrawing or taking a leave of absence after the start of the term are described in the paragraphs below.
+The policy applicable to an individual student is determined by the particular circumstances of the student, including the date of the withdrawal/leave of absence and whether or not the student is a participant in a federal or state assistance program.
+Students who are expelled or suspended for disciplinary reasons are not eligible for an institutional refund.

-Students who take a leave of absence or withdraw for any reason during the first three weeks of the fall or spring semester and are not eligible to receive a refund under the Tuition Refund Plan are entitled to a prorated refund of certain Institutional Charges (Tuition, General Fee, and Board).
-Prorated charges are based upon the date of actual withdrawal (as determined by the University in accordance with the withdrawal/ leave of absence procedure) according to the following schedule for the fall and spring semesters (& MAT Summer Term):
+Students who take a leave of absence or withdraw for any reason during the first three weeks of the fall or spring semester (or MAT Summer) are entitled to a prorated refund of certain Institutional Charges (Tuition, General Fee, Room.
+Board will be prorated throughout the term based on the days used).
+Prorated charges are based upon the date of actual withdrawal as determined by the University in accordance with the withdrawal/ leave of absence procedure according to the following schedule for the fall and spring semesters (& MAT Summer Term):

 |Withdrawal Date||Percentage Refund|

 |Second Week of Semester||70%|

 |Third Week of Semester||50%|

 Any refunds calculated under this formula will first be used to refund any institutional aid to the university, with any amount left over refunded to the student.

 Students Receiving Federal or State Aid